-A closer look at modelled pick-ups and drop-offs during the morning peak (8:00 to 9:00) in the study area reveals a relatively homogenous and well-distributed level of activity (Figure 29).
+A closer look at modelled pick-ups and drop-offs during the morning peak time (8am to 9am) in the study area reveals a relatively homogenous and well-distributed level of activity (Figure 29).
 This suggests that any curb re-allocation strategy should strive for relatively uniform provision of pick-up and drop-off zones - at least for the morning peak.
 Additional analysis would be necessary to test if this finding holds at other times of peak demand.
 This area of the city has a diverse land use mixture combining residential uses with multi-scale commercial activities and offices.
 During the morning peak, conflicts may emerge between ride service users and workers looking for longer-term parking whereas in the evening, conflicts may emerge between residents returning to park their vehicles and ride service users seeking access to commercial services or recreational activities.

-Figure 29: Spatial distribution of pick-up and drop-off activities at morning peak (8:00 to 9:00) - 20% adoption rate of shared ride services from former private car users
+Figure 29: Spatial distribution of pick-up and drop-off activities at morning peak (8am to 9am) - 20% adoption rate of shared ride services from former private car users